rsylwester/openai-tts/README.md

-# OpenAI Text To Speech API with Gradio
+# OpenAI Text To Speech API with Web UI

+To manage a text with more than 4096 characters, the content would be divided into multiple sections, each with a corresponding audio file produced for it.
+After creating the individual audio segments, they would be merged together to form a single coherent audio file.
+This process ensures that the entire text, regardless of its length, can be effectively transformed into an audio format.

 ## Start up Flow